webmastersmith/notes/JavaScript/Modules.md

 **module.exports**

+- if you only want to export one single variable, class, or function, use `module.exports`
+- use `exports` to export multiple named variables add them to the `exports` property.
 - you can only have one module.exports, to use many exports turn into object:
 - do not mix with plain exports.